-The Compensation Committee of our Board engaged FW Cook to conduct a comprehensive risk assessment of our incentive-based compensation plans in 2016 to assist the Compensation Committee in its compensation risk assessment.
+The Compensation Committee engaged FW Cook to conduct a comprehensive risk assessment of our incentive-based compensation plans in 2019 to assist the Compensation Committee in its compensation risk assessment.
 In its report to the Compensation Committee, FW Cook determined that our incentive plans were well-aligned with sound compensation design principles and that there were no significant areas of concern from a compensation risk perspective.
-FW Cook also determined that changes to our annual and long-term incentive programs, implemented in fiscal 2016, reflect considerable time and attention and have not elevated the riskiness of our incentive programs.
-In 2018, at the request of the Compensation Committee, FW Cook updated and confirmed its earlier assessment.
-Based on the Compensation programs do not encourage excessive or inappropriate risk-taking on the part of our associates, including our executive and senior officers.
+Based on the Compensation Committee's review, the Compensation Committee believes that our compensation programs do not encourage excessive or inappropriate risk-taking on the part of our associates, including our executive and senior officers.
 The Compensation Committee believes that the design and mix of our compensation programs appropriately encourage our executive and senior officers to focus on the creation of long-term shareholder value.
 In its review, the Compensation Committee noted the following features:

-- executive and senior officer pay mix balances fixed and variable cash compensation, cash and equity, and annual and longer-term incentive compensation; - our executive performance bonus program includes the following design features which the Compensation Committee believes properly incentivize senior management: - target bonuses generally do not exceed 100% of base salary; - maximum payouts are capped at 200% of target; - payout levels based on achievement of financial metrics generally are calculated on a straight-line interpolation basis between threshold and target levels and between target and maximum levels, rather than providing for significantly different payout levels based on small changes in operating results; - the annual performance bonus is largely based on achievement of multiple financial metrics, rather than a single financial metric; - the annual performance bonus plan includes a 25% weighting for achievement of individual G&Os (vice presidents and senior directors and below have a 50% weighting for individual G&Os) and also includes an individual performance multiplier, both of which are evaluated by the Compensation Committee, which serves to focus management on achievement of strategic business and long-term initiatives; - the Compensation Committee retains discretion to adjust company financial metrics to account for non-recurring and other similar items; and - the Compensation Committee retains discretion to reduce bonus payouts below the amounts otherwise payable under the performance bonus program where it determines that bonus amounts are not reflective of company and individual performance; - annual non-management bonus plans for corporate, sales and other business functions allocate a lower percentage of variable cash compensation than for management with bonus awards based on subjective assessment of individual performance; - long-term equity awards constitute a significant portion of executives' and senior officers' compensation, thereby focusing such individuals on enhancing long-term shareholder value; and - equity awards for all associates provide vesting periods of four years for stock options and five years for restricted stock and RSUs.
+- executive and senior officer pay mix balances fixed and variable cash compensation, cash and equity, and annual and longer-term incentive compensation; - our executive performance bonus program includes the following design features which the Compensation Committee believes properly incentivize senior management: - target bonuses generally do not exceed 100% of base salary; - maximum payouts are capped at 200% of target; - payout levels based on achievement of financial metrics generally are calculated on a straight-line interpolation basis between threshold and target levels and between target and maximum levels, rather than providing for significantly different payout levels based on small changes in operating results; - the annual performance bonus is largely based on achievement of multiple financial metrics, rather than a single financial metric; - the annual performance bonus plan includes a 25% weighting for achievement of individual G&Os (vice presidents and senior directors and below have a 50% weighting for individual G&Os) and also includes an individual performance multiplier, both of which are evaluated by the Compensation Committee, which serves to focus management on achievement of strategic business and long-term initiatives; - the Compensation Committee retains discretion to adjust company financial metrics to account for nonrecurring and other similar items; and - the Compensation Committee retains discretion to reduce bonus payouts below the amounts otherwise payable under the performance bonus program where it determines that bonus amounts are not reflective of company and individual performance; - annual non-management bonus plans for corporate, sales and other business functions allocate a lower percentage of variable cash compensation than for management with bonus awards based on subjective assessment of individual performance; - long-term equity awards constitute a significant portion of executives' and senior officers' compensation, thereby focusing such individuals on enhancing long-term shareholder value; and - equity awards for all associates provide vesting periods of four years for stock options and five years for restricted stock and RSUs (three-year cliff vesting for PSUs and four or five-year vesting for RSUs, depending on the position of the associate in question, beginning with fiscal 2020).

-In addition to the design and mix of our compensation programs, to further align our executive officers' interests with our shareholders and mitigate risk relating to our compensation programs, we have adopted an Executive Incentive Compensation Recoupment Policy, which is described in the section entitled "Compensation Discussion and Analysis - Executive Incentive Compensation Recoupment Policy," and stock ownership guidelines for all of our executive officers, which is described in the section entitled "Compensation Discussion and Analysis - Executive officers, which is described in the section entitled "Compensation Discussion and Analysis - Executive Stock Ownership Guidelines."
+In addition to the design and mix of our compensation programs, to further align our executive officers' interests with our shareholders and mitigate risk relating to our compensation programs, we have adopted an Executive Incentive Compensation Recoupment Policy, which is described in the section entitled "Compensation Discussion and Analysis - Executive Incentive Compensation Recoupment Policy," and stock ownership guidelines for all of our executive officers, which is described in the section entitled "Compensation Discussion and Analysis - Executive Stock Ownership Guidelines."